 - Why I gave up thousands of blog readers and started over

-- Your issues, solved.
+- Your issues solved.

 Personalized Subject Lines

-At this point in time, we all understand how crucial personalization is to the business world - especially if you wish to beat the competition.
+By now, we all understand how crucial personalization is to the business world - especially if you wish to beat the competition.
 In fact, personalized emails have 29% higher unique open rates and 41% more click-through rates.

 Here are some examples: